 Another hint is the date of the photo.
 The previous day, June 7, the British Army pushed up and over Messines Ridge, which formed the southern flank of the Ypres Salient in Belgium.
 Messines was the first operation in the infamous Battle of Passchendaele, or Third Battle of Ypres.
-To begin the battle, the British detonated 19 huge mines under the ridge, vaporizing hundreds of Germans entrenched on the modest heights.
+To begin the battle, the British detonated 19 huge mines under the ridge, vaporizing thousands of Germans entrenched on the modest heights.

 This German’s unit was at the northernmost portion of the ridge, just south of Hill 60 and the Caterpillar, two artificial hills formed when a railroad went through in the 1850s.
 I can tell his location from the “120” on his shoulder strap.
 It means he was in the 120th Reserve Infantry Regiment of the 204th Infantry Division out of Württemberg.
 The Caterpillar and Hill 60 mines were two of the largest, with over 50,000 lbs of explosive each.
 Along with 17 other mines buried deep below the crest of the ridge, Hill 60 and the Caterpillar exploded at 3:10 a.m. on June 7.
 It still ranks as one of the largest man-made explosions ever.